afrind/moq-test/draft-afrind-moq-test.md

 # Track Namespace Parameters

 The moq-test protocol utilizes the Track Namespace to convey testing parameters from the publisher to the subscriber.
-The Track Namespace tuples are defined as follows.
-Exactly 16 tuples must be provided, but any blank tuple field other than tuple 0 indicates the default value is used.
-Future versions will use a different Tuple 0 and potentially define a different set of parameters.
+The Track Namespace tuple fields are defined as follows.
+Exactly 16 tuple fields must be provided, but any blank tuple field other than field 0 indicates the default value is used.
+Future versions will use a different value for tuple field 0 and potentially define a different set of parameters.

-## Tuple 0: "moq-test-00"
+## Tuple Field 0: "moq-test-00"

-This tuple indicates that the Track Namespace parameters are for the moq-test protocol.
+This field indicates that the Track Namespace parameters are for the moq-test protocol.

-## Tuple 1: Forwarding Preference
+## Tuple Field 1: Forwarding Preference

-This tuple specifies the forwarding preference for the track.
+This field specifies the forwarding preference for the track.
 The following values are defined:

 * 0 := One subgroup per group
 * 1 := One subgroup per object